MythsLand/.github/profile/README.md

-# Myths Land
+# MythsLand
-A private Minecraft server depoly solution for Myths Land.
+A private Minecraft server depoly solution for MythsLand.